ChristianHinko/CSUSeniorProject/SeniorProject/Defense.md

 ### Skinless Skeletal Mesh

 Problem: Unreal Engine requires a skeletal mesh for skeletal animation.
-- Makes a character’s animation dependent on a mesh
+- Makes a character's animation dependent on a mesh
 - We want to animate a skeleton on its own

 Solution: Generate a skeletal mesh with skeleton data only.